chidimyke/remote-config/README.md

 ### Telnet, Loopback Address, OSPF Area

-This project utilises python programming to develop a basic script which automates the configuration of Router interface for remote management as well as OSPF.
+This project utilises python programming to develop a basic script which automates the configuration of a Router interface for remote management as well as the setup of OSPF.

 ---